 Children with either of the three insecure attachments become avoidant when in distress.
 They don’t feel comfortable expressing negative emotions.
 This is due to a fear of receiving a negative response such as being ignored or ridiculed by their parent.

 Rest assured, being irritated toward your child, does not automatically mean they will form an insecure attachment.
-Most parents have raised their voice, but there are many factors that influence you and your child’s relationship.
+Most parents have raised their voices, but there are many factors that influence you and your child’s relationship.

 “Insecure attachments aren’t created just by a caregiver’s inattention or missteps,” Allan Schore, a developmental neuroscientist in the Department of Psychiatry at the UCLA David Geffen School of Medicine says.
 “They also come from a failure to repair ruptures.”

 Emotions and stress are part of life, especially as a parent.
-But, it’s how we help our children learn how to cope with stress that’s important.
+But, it’s how we help our children learn how to cope with the stress that’s important.
 Sometimes that’s letting them work through the situation, other times, it means being right there.

 Sleeping Training and Attachment

-Without understanding the difference between attachment theory and attachment parenting, it easy to see how parents view the traditional cry-it-out sleep training methods as potentially damaging to their relationship with their baby.
+Without understanding the difference between attachment theory and attachment parenting, it is easy to see how parents view the traditional cry-it-out sleep training methods as potentially damaging to their relationship with their baby.
 We don’t want to create insecure children.

 But sleep training doesn’t mean that you have to lie your child down and walk away.
 The sleep coaches at Tender Transitions will never ask you to leave your child for prolonged periods of time without offering comfort.
 We respect your concern for your and you can stay close, reassure your presence, and respond to your child’s needs.
 All while they are learning to become independent sleepers!

 We will never ask you to do anything that could damage your relationship with your baby.
 It doesn’t mean that there won’t be any crying.
 We understand, it breaks your heart to hear your child’s cry, even for a short period of time, even if you’re right there comforting them.